 Users have their smart devices everywhere they go – it has evolved from just a communication tool into something all-encompassing, like a personal assistant of sorts.
 We’re used to doing everything with our phones, from ordering a cab to getting last-minute food delivery.

 The same amount of convenience should also be made for the hotel guests – smart appliances such as lamps, air-conditioning, the television should be compatible with the guests’ mobile operating systems, allowing them to control everything right in the palms of their hands.
 Giving them the opportunity to save their favourite preset settings is also a possibility, granting users more autonomy and personalisation.

 Another opportunity here is the adoption of beacon technology right in your properties.
 Currently, this field has been under-utilised by hotels, typically offering only promotional benefits such as location-based discounts and sales.
 However, does this really improve the experiences of your guests?
 What if we are able to offer more – provide way-finding solutions, or notifying your inhouse housekeeping team when guests have left their rooms such that you minimise disturbances as much as possible?
 Or when guests are able to find out, at a glance, when the gym or pool is empty.
 The possibilities here are endless, and it’s up to how creative you can be in offering that superior experience.

-Technology in the hospitality industry is starting to shake off its image as merely an expense, and moving up in terms of importance .
-Hotels which are using technology to better the experiences of their guests are seen as disruptive industry leaders, recognised for their contributions to the industry.
+Technology in the hospitality industry is starting to shake off its image as merely an expense, and moving up in terms of importance.
+Hotels which are using computer vision in hospitality to better the experiences of their guests are seen as disruptive industry leaders, recognised for their contributions to the industry.